 Montauk Canyon Challenge

 Boats may choose to fish two 19 hour fishing trip.
-Before casting off lines, boats must text the director the following information: "Same as Above"
+Before casting off lines, boats must text one of the the directors (Rich or Chris) the following information: "Same as Above"

-Do not depart until you receive a return text “Tight Lines”
+Do not depart until you receive the reply text: “Tight Lines”

 Returning boats must clear the inlet markers within the tournament hours 38 or 19.

 There is no weather committee, Captains are responsible for reviewing all weather forecast and making weather related decisions.
 The Director reserves the right to discuss each boat’s weather fishing decision but the ultimate decision belongs to the Captain.